Sand Float Finish Stucco: The Modern Exterior Texture

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-Applying Sand Finish is a two-step dance between the trowel and the float.
+Creating a true sand float finish stucco is a delicate, two-step dance between the steel trowel and the sponge float.

-Note: Do not use sandpaper on stucco.
-That is a myth.
-We texture wet cement using floats.
+Note: Plasterers do not use sandpaper on stucco to get this look.
+That is a DIY myth.
+We texture wet cement using specialized masonry floats.

-The plasterer applies the finish coat (approx. 1/8" thick) using a steel trowel.
-The goal here is simply to get the material on the wall at a uniform depth.
+The plasterer applies the wet color finish coat (approximately 1/8" thick) using a steel trowel.
+The goal here is simply to get the material onto the wall at a perfectly uniform depth, corner to corner.

 Step B: The Floating (The Secret Sauce)

-You can achieve a Sand Finish with either material, but they behave differently.
+You can achieve a sand float finish stucco with either traditional cement or synthetic acrylics, but they behave very differently in the field.

 Conclusion: The Balanced Choice